What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

 \subsubsection{Evaluation regarding fairness}

-We assume that we have trained a model $\pitifh$ based on warped-world data $\Dt = \Dsett$.
+We assume that -- based on warped-world data $\Dt = \Dsett$ -- we have trained a model $\pitifh$.
 For an individual $i$, we obtain an estimate $\pitxtih$, i.e., an approximation of its warped-world probability $\piti$ by warped features $\xti$.
 Naturally, we introduce imprecision analogously as described above by coarsening information and estimation by ML, but this time in the warped world (see also Table \ref{tab:two_worlds}, second column).
-Per definition, the treatment $\ti = \spitxtih$ is fair iff $\spitxtih = \spsii$.
-Thus, no meaningful condition for fairness is $\pitxtih = \pii \ \forall i$, nor $\pitxtih = \piti \ \forall i$, but a sufficient condition includes the FiND world probability $\psii$:
+Per definition, the treatment $\ti = \spitxtih$ is fair if and only if $\spitxtih = \spsii$.
+Thus, a sufficient condition for fair treatment includes the FiND world probability $\psii$: